Liberty University: Falwell Jr. scandals

-Falwell Jr. was placed on indefinite leave on August 7, 2020, after media began reporting allegations, including photographs, of personal and professional impropriety.
+In 2020, Falwell was accused of nepotism, racism, and alcohol use contravening Baptist teaching on teetotalism.
+During the summer of 2020 it was revealed that Falwell and his wife Becki were involved in a number of sex scandals.
+(Note: Attributed to multiple sources:) As a result, Falwell was placed on indefinite leave on August 7, 2020.
 A few weeks later, he resigned.
-He claimed that he was entitled to $10.5 million in compensation from the university because he resigned without either admitting to wrongdoing or having formal accusations opened against him.
+(Note: Attributed to multiple sources:) He claimed at the time that he was entitled to $10.5 million in compensation from the university because he resigned without either admitting to wrongdoing or having formal accusations opened against him.

-At the end of Falwell Jr.'s presidency in 2020, the university listed over $2.5 billion in assets.
 Following Falwell's resignation, Times Higher Education reported that Liberty University was "facing growing criticism over perceived resistance to diversity" following the departures of Edwards, board chair Allen McFarland, and pastor David Nasser.
-Jonathan Falwell, a son of Jerry Falwell Sr., replaced Nasser.
+Jonathan Falwell, a son of Jerry Falwell Sr., and brother to Falwell Jr., replaced Nasser.

-In late 2020, three reform efforts took place.
+In late 2020, three reform efforts took place in the aftermath of Falwell's resignation.
 A group of Liberty University alumni called Save71 was organized in an effort to reform the school.
 Three Liberty University athletes, Kennedi Williams, Dee Brown, and TreShaun Clark, organized a Black Lives Matter protest on campus, drawing a crowd of about two hundred people.
-Student leaders also created an online petition to force Liberty to shut down the school's think tank, the Falkirk Center, named after Jerry Falwell Jr. and conservative activist Charlie Kirk.
-The petition garnered about 400 signatures.
+Student leaders also created an online petition to force Liberty to shut down the school's think tank, the Falkirk Center The petition garnered about 400 signatures, but was ultimately unsuccessful, as the Falkirk Center was turned into Liberty's Standing for Freedom Center.

-In 2020, the university's former president Jerry Falwell Jr. was accused of nepotism, racism, and alcohol use contravening Baptist teaching on teetotalism.
-Falwell and his wife Rebecca were involved in a number of sex scandals.
-These eventually led to his resignation on August 24, 2020.
-The following year, the university sued Falwell Jr. for $40 million in damages for breach of contract and violation of fiduciary duty.
-In the same month, the Liberty University board of trustees replaced acting chairman Allen McFarland, the first African American board chair, with Tim Lee, "a pro-Trump pastor".
-In fall 2024, Falwell's ban on attending on-campus events was rescinded, and he attended that year's homecoming game.
+In April 2021, the university sued Falwell for $40 million in damages for breach of contract and violation of fiduciary duty.
+In the same month, the Liberty University board of trustees replaced acting chairman Allen McFarland, the first African American board chair, with Tim Lee, a "pro-Trump pastor" and double amputee Vietnam veteran.
+According to Politico, McFarland had an interest in increasing tolerance and diversity at Liberty.

+During the fall semester of 2024, Falwell's ban on attending on-campus events was rescinded, and he attended that year's homecoming game.

 In May 2025, it was reported that Liberty had paid Falwell Jr. about $15 million to settle all litigation between Liberty and Falwell.